lhe17/nebula/README.md

 data(sample_data)
 ```

-The example data set includes a count matrix of 6030 cells from 30
+The example data set includes a count matrix of 6030 cells and 10 genes
-subjects for 10 genes.
+from 30 subjects.

 ``` r
 dim(sample_data$count)